4 Packaging Mistakes You Could Be Making

 - For larger, lighter items, pack more into your box, if possible

 - Always enter the correct weight and dimensions of your shipment

-Mistake #2: Not using sufficient-quality boxes, cushioning and packing tape
+Mistake #2: Not using sufficient-quality parcel packaging supplies like boxes, cushioning and packing tape

 Always start with a new, rigid box designed to hold the weight of your shipment, and use adequate cushioning material inside the box as a buffer.
 Reinforce the opening and seams of your boxes with a minimum of two-inch-wide packing tape.
 Trying to save a few cents on packaging, insulation, padding or tape will inevitably end up costing you dollars due to lost or damaged goods.

-Mistake #3: Failing to label clearly and correctly
+Mistake #3: Failing to have a clear and correct shipping label

 UPS can’t deliver what its systems can’t read.
 No matter how carefully you package your shipment, if the label is unclear or not properly affixed, it will never reach its destination.